 And why wouldn’t I be writing them?
 Since I discovered Phyllis A. Whitney’s teen mysteries as a child, I have wanted to do what Ms. Whitney did–weave action and emotion together in such a wonderous way that a reader couldn’t put my book down.
 Today, I write middle-grade novels and picture books.
 I have completed a middle-grade mystery as well as several picture books.
 My current WIP is a middle-grade magical realism novel, and I continue to write new (and revise not-so-new!) picture books.

-Becky is the author of The Writing & Critique Group Survival Guide: How to Give and Receive Feedback, Self-Edit, and Make Revisions (Writer’s Digest, 2010).
-She has written articles for Writer’s Digest magazine and book reviews for The Horn Book Guide, Capital City Young Writers’ newsletter, and local periodicals.
-As a freelance editor, Becky provides critique services to other writers.
+I have written two nonfiction books for children, both for Capstone Press—Hounds: Loyal Hunting Companions and For Life and Liberty: Causes and Effects of the Declaration of Independence.
+I am also the author of The Writing & Critique Group Survival Guide: How to Give and Receive Feedback, Self-Edit, and Make Revisions, from Writer’s Digest Books.
+I have written freelance articles for Writer’s Digest magazine and book reviews for The Horn Book Guide, Capital City Young Writers’ newsletter, and local periodicals.

 In my day job, I am Grants Manager for a Silicon Valley educational nonprofit.
 I live in California’s Santa Cruz mountains with my husband and cat.
 Our son, now in college, studies Music Education, plays bass, and gives his mother excellent critiques on her writing.